Bogardo/Mailgun/README.md

 >

 ### Tagging ###
-Sometimes it’s helpful to categorize your outgoing email traffic based on some criteria, perhaps separate signup emails from password recovery emails or from user comments.
-Mailgun lets you tag each outgoing message with a custom value.
-When you access stats on you messages within the Mailgun control panel, they will be aggregated by these tags.
+Sometimes it’s helpful to categorize your outgoing email traffic based on some criteria, perhaps for separate signup emails, password recovery emails or for user comments.
+Mailgun lets you tag each outgoing message with a custom tag.
+When you access the _Tracking_ page  within the Mailgun control panel, they will be aggregated by these tags.

 > **Warning:** A single message may be marked with up to 3 tags.
 Maximum tag name length is 128 characters.
 > Mailgun allows you to have only limited amount of tags.
 You can have a total of 4000 unique tags.